angaar96/react-medium-challenge/README.md

 A React application built during week 5-6 of my software development course at \_nology.

-This application is a 1:1 reconstruction of the [Medium Programming topic page](https://medium.com/tag/programming).
+This application is a 1:1 reconstruction of the [Medium Programming topic page](https://medium.com/topic/programming).

 There is no functionality, but this challenge was a valuable exercise in achieving a specified design using SCSS, and how to lay out a hierarchy for components in React.

 Placeholder pictures were taken from [Fill Murray](http://www.fillmurray.com/).

-UPDATE: The Medium page design has now (unfortunately ?) changed as of 23/09/2021.

 ### Languages/Frameworks Used